ktutak1337/Clean-Architecture-Template/README.md

 [![NuGet Package](https://img.shields.io/badge/NuGet-1.0.0-blue.svg)](https://www.nuget.org/packages/Clean.Architecture.Template)
 [![GitHub license](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/ktutak1337/Clean-Architecture-Template/blob/master/LICENSE.md)

-This is a template for creating a Web API .NET Core projects following the principles of Clean Architecture and Domain-driven design approach.
+This is a configurable template for creating a Web API .NET Core projects following the principles of Clean Architecture and Domain-driven design approach.
 The template is available as a [NuGet package](https://www.nuget.org/packages/Clean.Architecture.Template).

 # Installation
 The easiest way to get started with the template is to install it by executing the following command:
 ``` csharp
 ~$ dotnet new --install Clean.Architecture.Template::1.0.0
 ```
-When that command is executed it will `cleanarch` template appears on the list of available templates for `dotnet new` command.
+When that command is executed it will `cleanarch` template appears on the list of available templates for `dotnet new` command.<br/>

 ![cleanarch_installation](https://github.com/ktutak1337/Clean-Architecture-Template/blob/master/assets/cleanarch_installation.png)

 # Usage